evanp/onepage.pub/README.md

 PRs accepted.
 Please use [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) for your commit messages.

+Please add a unit test for your change to prevent regressions.

 Small note: If editing the README, please conform to the [standard-readme](https://github.com/RichardLitt/standard-readme) specification.

 ## License